IMPLANT TREATMENT PLANNING

 A 54-year-old Caucasian woman presented after 21 years of functioning with complete dentures.
 A panoramic radiograph revealed the loss of maxillary bone and adequate mandibular vertical bone height (Fig. 7).
 A tentative treatment plan was developed consisting of a mandibular implant-supported overdenture and a maxillary complete denture.
 A presurgical CT scan using a radiopaque record base was taken.
 The scan data was prepared for use with SIM/Plant software, which confirmed the presence of adequate mandibular bone in the symphysis region.
 Cross-sectional oblique radiographs of the area revealed excellent bone density and width (Fig. 8).

 The use of an acceptance prosthesis and a radiographic record base during CT imaging enhances pretreatment implant positioning, grafting requirements, and final prosthesis design.
-Idealized implant location, grafting, and regenerative requirements are subsequently transferred to the surgical template, thereby facilitating the definitive prosthodontic treatment.
+Idealized implant location and grafting requirements are subsequently transferred to the surgical template, thereby facilitating the definitive prosthodontic treatment.
 Patient approval of the acceptance prosthesis before the CT scan will increase the potential for success.
 The acceptance prosthesis can be used as a radiographic record base and a surgical template.

 Contact Reconstructive and Implant Dental Center at 913-534-8801 to learn how our experienced prosthodontist is determining ideal implant position with computed tomography in Overland Park, Kansas.
 We can answer any question you have when you visit with Dr. EDward M. Amet.